2024-25: Bingham Faculty Fellows: Stories of Place

 The DOE managed over a hundred nuclear waste sites known as "Legacy Management Sites."
 These sites were land used for atomic energy research and production activities that began with the Manhattan Project and continued through the Cold War and beyond.

 One of the sites, the Fernald Preserve in Ohio, is now a popular destination for nature lovers, bird watchers, wildlife photographers, and artists.
 In 1951, the DOE acquired 1,050 acres of land in Fernald to process uranium.
 Uranium ore was transported to the site to produce high-purity uranium used in nuclear reactors to manufacture plutonium for weapon construction.
 In 1986, the State of Ohio filed claims against the DOE for contamination and natural resource damage, leading to the end of uranium production.
-Remedies for the site were proposed, and implemented in 2008, the Fernald Preserve was opened to the public.
+Mitigation and restoration for the site were proposed and implemented in 2008; the Fernald Preserve was opened to the public.
 Visitors can now enjoy the newly established forest, grassland, and wetland.
+Does Fernald Preserve serve as an example of restorative justice?

 "Archaeological sites are unique places that encapsulate material histories that can span centuries, reveal important patterns of socioecological emplacement, and illuminate broader historical trends.
 This project examines a site that was occupied by Indigenous inhabitants of Midwest North America between 1500 and 500 years ago and was an early American land grant in the Ohio Country.
 By examining the long history of this site, complex patterns of migration, adaptations to changing climate, and ethnogenesis are explored.
 Focusing on this important place also allows for examination of the early colonizing history of America and its impact on Indigenous peoples."